kingluddite/web-dev-notes/js/babel/01-transpiling.md

 `$ touch .gitignore`

-Add node_modules to gitignore
+Add `node_modules` to **.gitignore**

-add and commit changes
+Add, Commit changes with Git

 ## Babel and Webpack

 `$ git checkout webpack-lesson`

-in order to use babel with webpack you need to install 4 dependencies
+In order to use babel with webpack you need to install 4 dependencies

+1. babel-core
+2. babel-preset-es2015
+3. webpack
+4. babel-loader

+And here's how to install all 4 at one time:

 `$ npm install --save-dev babel-core babel-preset-es2015 webpack babel-loader`

-how do we tell webpack to use babel when building our app? webpack uses extensions called loaders to transform files (think of loaders like tasks are used in gulp)
+## How do we tell webpack to use babel when building our app?
+webpack uses extensions called **loaders** to transform files

+* Think of **loaders** like **tasks** are used in `gulp`)
-* each one is responsible for carrying out a specific type of transformation
+* Each one is responsible for carrying out a specific type of transformation

 **webpack.config.js**